microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

         // Sets the Button as context menu action.
         AppNotificationButton UseContextMenuPlacement();

-        // Sets the ButtonColor to Green or Red AppNotificationButton SetButtonColor(ButtonColor value);
+        // Sets the AppNotificationButtonStyle to Success or Critical AppNotificationButton SetButtonStyle(AppNotificationButtonStyle value);

         // Sets the ID of an existing TextBox in order to have this button display to the right of the input.
         AppNotificationButton SetInputId(String value);